-The Financial Controller will be responsible for daily and weekly reporting of consumption relative to target levels to the System Operator for operational purposes, and, to the EC for assessing compliance using Waipa's data sources.
+The Financial Controller will be responsible for daily and weekly reporting of consumption relative to target levels to the SO for operational purposes, and, to the SO for assessing compliance using Waipa's data sources.

-To avoid discrepancy over the accuracy of different data sources, the EC (in conjunction with the System Operator) will reconcile actual demand versus the target using actual market information not available to Waipa during these events.
+To avoid discrepancy over the accuracy of different data sources, the SO will reconcile actual demand versus the target using actual market information not available to Waipa during these events.

-For load shedding to a weekly target, Waipa's Financial Controller will monitor the EC report on Waipa's savings against target and in conjunction with the Network Asset Manager, review future load shedding to increase or decrease the amount of rolling outages to enable the weekly target to be met.
+For load shedding to a weekly target, Waipa's Financial Controller will monitor the SO report on Waipa's savings against target and in conjunction with the Network Asset Manager, review future load shedding to increase or decrease the amount of rolling outages to enable the weekly target to be met.

-In the case of daily or real time limits where the EC reporting will be too slow for real time action to be taken, the Network Asset Manager in conjunction with the Financial Controller will monitor Waipa's savings and adjust accordingly in the timeframe required.
-These savings will be calculated using GXP loads measured by our SCADA system and compared with the targets supplied by the System Operator.
+In the case of daily or real time limits where the SO reporting will be too slow for real time action to be taken, the Network Asset Manager in conjunction with the Financial Controller will monitor Waipa's savings and adjust accordingly in the timeframe required.
+These savings will be calculated using GXP loads measured by our SCADA system and compared with the targets supplied by the SO.